prajesh8484/pythonbot/README.md

 python main.py
 ```
 ## Contributing
 Contributions to the project are welcome!
-If you have a feature or improvement to suggest, simply open an issue or pull request on GitHub.
+If you have a feature or improvement to suggest, simply open an issue or pull request.

 ## License
 This bot is released under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details.